IllyNozdrevatih/angular-SpringTree-task/README.md

 ## Description

-It is an application that works with Cat API - https://docs.thecatapi.com
+It is an application works with Cat API - https://docs.thecatapi.com

 Handled three API endpoints:
 <br>